FreshRicardo/MLP-implementation-with-numpy/README.md

 ## Introduction

 A simple MLP is developed purely based on numpy.
 At this time, some components for a neural network is included, and others are still in developing.
-What has been done is as follows:
+What has been done are as follows:

 * Relu and sigmoid activation.
 * Cross entropy loss.